 The procedural enhancements made to tobac as a part of v1.5 have also led to a vast expansion in the capabilities of this package.
-First and arguably foremost, the computational efficiency improvements, ranging from 100x to over 1,000,000x increases in processing speed depending on the module being used and the nature of the data being analysed, allow users to conduct analyses in far less time than was possible before.
-Such efficiency improvements allow users to leverage higher resolution data and overall larger datasets than tobac could reasonably manage previously.
+First and arguably foremost, the computational efficiency improvements, ranging from $100 \times$ to over $1000000 \times$ increases in processing speed depending on the module being used and the nature of the data being analysed, allow users to conduct analyses in far less time than was possible before.
+Such efficiency improvements allow users to leverage higher-resolution data and overall larger datasets than tobac could reasonably manage previously.
 The data regridding procedures that are now included also enable the combined use of multiple different datasets existing on different grids.
-New applications that this procedure enables include tracking convective cores on radar while simultaneously identifying anvil regions with satellite data; and comparing modelled lofting of dust in haboob events with satellite observations of the overall dust outflow.
+New applications that this procedure enables include tracking convective cores on radar while simultaneously identifying anvil regions with satellite data and comparing modelled lofting of dust in haboob events with satellite observations of the overall dust outflow.
 Finally, adding the capability to recognize and robustly address PBCs has also widened the utility of tobac by enabling its use with applicable model data.
 PBCs are commonly used in idealized and LES models, which would be prime candidates to analyse using the older tobac v1.2 if they did not have these boundary conditions.

 Although we have made many modifications to the tobac code base as a part of v1.5, future updates are already being developed as part of the next major release, tobac v2, and an active, international community of developers continue to maintain its code base.
-Some of the key elements that are planned for the next major release include integration with the TiNT is not TITAN (TiNT; Raut et al., 2021) tracking package and a transition away from tobac's current memory-intensive data

-495 structures to data structures that allow for out-of-memory computation instead (e.g., Dask from Rocklin, 2015; xarray from Hoyer and Hamman, 2017).
-The overarching vision for tobac v2 is, at present, to continue development and enable better support for Big Data use cases, as well as to move towards data structures that support parallelization for more memoryintensive datasets.
+One key element planned for the next major release includes integration with the TiNT is not TITAN (TiNT; Raut et al., 2021) tracking package.
+We are also seeking to transition away from tobac's current memory-intensive data structures to data structures that allow for out-of-memory computation instead (e.g. Dask from Rocklin, 2015; xarray from Hoyer and Hamman, 2017).
+The overarching vision for tobac v2 is, at present, to continue development and enable better support for Big Data use cases, as well as to move towards data structures that support parallelization for more memory-intensive datasets.